treetop1500/security-report/README.md

 ```

 `key` can be any alpha-numeric string that you will pass to this service as a url parameter.
+This is ony required if you're not using the symfony command.

 `allowable_ips` is an array of IP addresses that can access this service.
-Can be given as a single IP or in CIDR notation (x.x.x.x/xx)
+Can be given as a single IP or in CIDR notation (x.x.x.x/xx).
+This is ony required if you're not using the symfony command.

 `show_output` should be set to false in production environments.
 Set to true when accessing the page manaually for debugging.